trevorwhitney/tw-vim-lib/README.md

 # Installing

 This repo should be installed as an nvim plugin.
 Once installed it will use packer to fetch all it's dependent plugins.
-Here's an example `init.lua`.
+Here's an example `init.vim`.

 ```vim
 " Set to 0 for a more minimal installation without LSP support